 - Strain the yogurt in a fine-mesh strainer lined with cheese cloth or paper towels over a bowl.
 This makes it thicker, as it helps to remove some of the liquid in the yogurt.

 - Stir yogurt together with maple syrup and vanilla in a bowl.

 - Add some frosting on top of the first layer.
 Spread.

 - Add the third cake and top with the rest of the frosting.

 - Add berries if you’d like.

-TIP: You can leave it plain, top with berries, add sprinkles, or add a candle.
+TIP: You can leave it plain, top the layers with berries, add sprinkles, or add a candle.

 Gluten-Free First Birthday Cake

 The oat flour in the smash cake recipe is made from finely grinding rolled oats in a food processor or blender.
 You can buy oat flour if you’d like to skip a step.
 And if you need the cake to be gluten-free, simply buy certified gluten-free oats.